 Create a routine, get on a schedule and stick to it!

 This is a big one.
-And in case you didn’t know, copy is the language you use to sell or communicate something online.
+And in case you didn’t know, content is the language you use to sell or communicate something online.
 Here’s why it’s big…

 If you write an amazing blog post but your headline is really boring, nobody is going to read it.